Day Cares, Day Moms, Créches

 Modern cloth nappies is no inconvenience to child care facilities.
 No need to use pins (they come in velcro closure or snaps closure).
 No need to rinse cloth nappies at day care.
 Just roll them up and toss in the wetbag.
 (Just like you would do with a disposable nappy.)
 Some child care facilities are very open to cloth nappies and even dispose of the poo (thanks to a liner) in their toilets.
 This is not a requirement.
 You can really just do what you do with a disposable nappy.

 No folding modern cloth nappies.
 No soaking modern cloth nappies.
-This is 2017 after all ;-)
+This is the 2020's after all ;-)

-The parent of the baby in your care, will pack the nappies, prepped (for example lined with a liner), in the baby's nappy bag.
+The parent of the baby in your care, will pack the nappies, prepped (for example lined with a liner if they choose to use that), in the baby's nappy bag.

 We are not against disposable nappies.
 There is a time and a place for it.
 But it is important to know how much easier modern cloth nappies are.
 They are kind to the environment.
 Cheaper in the long run.
 Contains no chemicals.

 If you were given this link, please consider being open to the idea of modern cloth nappies.
 It is the parent's wish for their baby.
-The parent will give you a demonstration to show you how easy it is.
-You will be pleasantly surprised!
+Feel free to ask the parents for a demo of how to put the nappy on if you are uncertain.
+If you need a recap, here is a video showing you how to put one on.